Brandon Johnson: Other matters

 In late November 2023, Johnson acknowledged that the City of Chicago, with the backing of Illinois governor JB Pritzker, was set to construct a tent city hosting mostly Venezuelan migrants on the Southwest Side.
 Along with the encampments, Johnson teamed up with churches in 17 of Chicago's parishes to house roughly 350 migrants.

 In January 2024, Johnson cast a tiebreaking vote in support of a resolution calling for a permanent ceasefire in the Gaza war.

 In February 2024, Johnson, as Mayor of Chicago, announced lawsuits against major oil and gas companies including BP, Chevron, ConocoPhillips, ExxonMobil, Phillips 66, Shell, and the American Petroleum Institute, accusing them of deceiving the public about the climate change impacts of their products, as the city of Chicago seeks accountability for climate change-related damages it has suffered.

+In March 2024, Johnson appointed college friend Clinée Hedspeth to lead the city's art and cultural department, a decision marked with controversy over a short period of time that included bullying, anti-Semitic and sexual harassment allegations among others.
+Hedspeth resigned less than 18 months since her appointment and was placed on the "ineligible for rehire" list for city employment.

 In October 2024, an Orthodox Jewish man was shot as he walked to his synagogue in the historically Jewish West Rogers Park neighborhood of Chicago.
 Local Jewish activists and community groups condemned Johnson for neglecting to acknowledge the shooting victim's Jewish identity in his initial statement.
 U.S. Representative Ritchie Torres of New York City criticized Johnson, implying that the mayor should resign if unwilling to take action against blatant antisemitism in the city.
 In November, the Chicago Police Department announced the alleged shooter would face hate crime and terrorism charges.

 Approval ratings

-On October 29, 2024, Johnson was polled to have a 14% approval rating and a net favorability rating of –56.
-On June 16, 2025, a poll was published that showed 26% approved of his job, 38% disapproved, and 36% expressed "mixed views", for a net approval of -12.
+On June 16, 2025, a poll was published that showed 26% approved of his job, 38% disapproved, and 36% expressed "mixed views", for a net approval of −12.
 This represented an improvement in net approval rating of 44 points from the October 2024 poll.
+An October 2025 poll by a Democratic polling firm put his approval at 31%, with 61% disapproving.

+During the early months of 2026 and at the start of the 2027 mayoral election cycle, Johnson continued to face low approval ratings, with a Suffolk-Tribune poll indicating that while 30% of residents find the city an excellent place to live, a significant portion held unfavorable views of his leadership.
+His approval rating were in the mid-20s to low-30s throughout late 2025 and early 2026, failing to reach the 50% benchmark often necessary for re-election.
+His low approval ratings were noted by The Wall Street Journal and The New York Times with the former calling Johnson "America's Worst Mayor".